ClementNdome/GEE--Land-Use-Land-Cover-classification-/README.md

-# lulc doe using landat 8 images
+# lulc done using landat 8 images
 Classification done in Google Earth Engine code editor

 # google earth engine account is needed to run this code